Loadingname91/AlphaLudo/docs/EXPERIMENTAL_RESULTS.md

 - Less interpretable than tabular Q-learning
 - Longer training time required

-**Key Observations**:
+**Key Observations (legacy runs)**:
-- High variance suggests need for more experiments or hyperparameter tuning
+- High variance suggests need for more experiments or hyperparameter tuning.
-- Best run performance (43%) matches Q-learning, showing potential
+- Best run performance (43%) matches Q-learning, showing potential.
-- Requires more episodes than tabular Q-learning for similar performance
+- Requires more episodes than tabular Q-learning for similar performance.
-- Prioritized replay and dueling architecture appear beneficial
+- Prioritized replay and dueling architecture appear beneficial.

+#### Ongoing DDQN Experiments (Standardized Protocol)

+Following the updated methodology, a new wave of DDQN experiments is being run with:

+- **State Representations**:
+  - Orthogonal (31-dim)
+  - Augmented raw (90-dim)
+- **Reward Schemas**:
+  - Sparse, context-aware, and **enhanced dense** (progress + board-control shaping via `EnhancedDenseRewardShaper`)
+- **Training Budget**:
+  - **70,000 episodes per run** for DDQN (for all reward / state variants in the new study).
+- **Evaluation**:
+  - Post-training evaluation with ε = 0 over a fixed number of episodes (e.g. 1,000 games) for each seed.
+- **Reproducibility**:
+  - Multiple seeds per condition (e.g. 5 seeds), with results aggregated as mean ± std.
+- **Results Logging**:
+  - Runs organized as `results/dqn/reward_{schema}/seed_{seed}/{experiment_name}_{timestamp}/`.
+  - A dedicated experiment log for DDQN (`docs/DDQN_EXPERIMENT_LOG.md`) tracks per-condition and per-seed progress.

+Updated quantitative results for these standardized DDQN experiments will replace or extend the legacy numbers above once all runs and evaluations are complete.

 ---